ahmeddrira/LT-Jbilling-MsgQ-3.1/README.md

 Configuring PostgreSQL
 ----------------------

-To run jBilling with the out-of-box reference database, you must have PostgreSQL installed and configured with a "jbilling" user and an empty "jbilling_test" database.
+To run jBilling with the out-of-box reference database, you must have PostgreSQL installed and configured with a **'jbilling'** user and an empty **'jbilling_test'** database.
 The setup scripts also expect that the user will allow local connections without a password.

 Edit the PostgreSQL pg_hba.conf file and change the "local" and "IPv4" localhost connection types: